- (979) 862-9179

 I’m a medical and ecological anthropologist specializing in interdisciplinary research on the connections between globalization and/or social relationships and human health.
-Specifically, I focuses on understanding the knowledge people have about local resources, how that knowledge relates to their behavior, what factors are associated with variation in their knowledge and behavior, and ultimately how that relates to health.
+Specifically, I focus on understanding the knowledge people have about local resources, how that knowledge relates to their behavior, what factors are associated with variation in their knowledge and behavior, and ultimately how that relates to health.
 I have and continue to research these issues in varying contexts, with different populations, types of knowledge and factors at play.
 The theoretical and methodological approaches I use in my research are varied and depend on the research question and the strengths of the research team.
-Additionally, I take concerted efforts to apply my research to areas of global human rights and food and medical security and sovereignty.
+Additionally, I make a concerted effort to apply my research to areas of global human rights and food and medical security and sovereignty.

 ANTH 205 – Peoples and Cultures of the World